AdminL3/Jugend-Forscht/data-collection/README.md

 ### 3. External API

 - I am using [ScraperAPI](https://www.scraperapi.com/)
-- This Works, but you are limited tokens and its slower
+- This Works, but you have limited tokens and its slower

 1. **Install** Requests: